jkempf42/kube-volttron/cluster-config/README.md

 	sudo wg-quick up

-This will create a virtual interface for each configuration file in `/etc/wireguard` and configure it to route over the VPN.
+This will create a virtual interface for each configuration file in `/etc/wireguard` and configure it to route addresses in the allowed range over the VPN.

 To enable a system service, use: